ramjam97/ram-state-js/README.md

 ```

 ## Installation
-#### How to Add RamState to Your Project
+#### How to Add RamStateJs to Your Project
-To add RamState to your project, you can simply download the ram-state.min.js file from the repository and include it in your project.
+To add RamStateJs to your project, you can simply download the ram-state.min.js file from the repository and include it in your project.

 1. Download ram-state.min.js:
 Download the file from the repository and place it in your project directory.

-2. Include RamState in Your Project:
+2. Include RamStateJs in Your Project:
 Add the following script tag to your HTML file.

 ```html